 Cam & Chris Land Purchase

 Fall 2012.
-Cameron and Christopher complete a deal with Greg Green to purchase 2500 acres.
+Cameron and Christopher complete a deal to purchase 2500 acres.
 They each create a company (Cameron’s Agricultural Management Corporation and 1676381 Alberta Inc) and split the land purchase between them.

 Allam Farms Ltd Reorganized